Sayantani-Bhattacharya/Multi-Hetero-Agent-Exploration-on-UnitreeGOs/devLog.md

 </br>
 This DevLog documents the progress of the project, to keep track for me and as a reference to anyone else who wishes to work on something similar.

+## Week 10:
+#### (a) Accomplishments
+  1. Made the GO2 Exploration State Machine robust to certain edge cases.
+  2. Improved the goal reaching logic.
+  3. Added ICP based Odom calculation for Lidar.
+  4. Shot demo videos with GO1 and GO2, and individually with the sensors.
+  5. Wrote the portfolio post, Documented code and Mergerd branches.

 ## Week 9:

 #### (a) Accomplishments